 You will also need to take a .png file and put it into 'resources/contenttweaker/textures/blocks' (This folder should be created for you, if you have run ContentTweaker already) The name of the file should match the name you put into createBlock, which in this case is 'anti_ice'.
 If you are planning on using a default cube shape with the block, ContentTweaker will generate the model jsons needed for it to function correctly.

 The other part for this will be the language file.
-ContentTweaker will have already generated the en_us.lang file you will need to a line that will look like
+ContentTweaker will have already generated the en_us.lang file for you.
+Then, you will need to add a line that will look like

 tile.contenttweaker.anti_ice.name=Anti Ice.
-With both lang and texture filed in, you should be able to load up the game and see your block which will have a model, texture, and name.
+With both lang and texture filed in, you should be able to load up the game and see your block will have a model, a texture, and a name.